 The core state machine construction operators are those found in most "Theory of Computation" textbooks.
 They date back to the 1950s and are widely studied.
 They are based on set operations and permit one to think of languages as a set of strings.
 They are Union, Intersection, Subtraction, Concatenation and Kleene Star.
 Put together, these operators make up what most people know as regular expressions.
-Ragel also provides a longest-match construction for easily building scanners and provides operators for explicitly constructing machines using a state chart method.
-In the state chart method one joins machines together without any implied transitions and then explicitly specifies where epsilon transitions should be drawn.
+Ragel also provides a scanner construction construction operator and provides operators for explicitly constructing machines using a state chart method.
+In the state chart method, one joins machines together without any implied transitions and then explicitly specifies where epsilon transitions should be drawn.

 The state machine manipulation operators are specific to Ragel.
-They allow the programmer to access the states and transitions of regular languages.
+They allow the programmer to access the states and transitions of regular language's corresponding machine.
 There are two uses of the manipulation operators.
 The first and primary use is to embed code into transitions and states, allowing the programmer to specify the actions of the state machine.

-Following a number of action embeddings, a single transition can have a number of actions embedded in it.
-When making a nondeterministic specification into a DFA using machines that have embedded actions, new transitions are often made that have the combined actions of several source transitions.
+Ragel attempts to make the action embedding facility as intuitive as possible.
+To do that, a number issues need to be addresses.
+For example, when making a nondeterministic specification into a DFA using machines that have embedded actions, new transitions are often made that have the combined actions of several source transitions.
 Ragel ensures that multiple actions associated with a single transition are ordered consistently with respect to the order of reference and the natural ordering implied by the construction operators.